mciaravino/Math480Project/README.md

 The script will:

-Construct the slit domain for a chosen scale N
+Construct the slit domain for chosen depth N

 Build the intrinsic graph

-Sample test points in the unit square
+Sample test points

 Compute the Lipschitz estimate